cameron-bret/Pilates-Planner/README.md

 **Below is a list of goals for version 2**

 - version 2 goal: The teachers will have their own portal with AuthO sign in.
-- version 2 goal: The lessons will be able to be added to a calendar with time slots.
+- version 2 goal: The lessons will be able to be added to a Google Calendar using their API.
 - version 2 goal: There will be a sharing feature and a student log in portal.

 **Special Thanks**